MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicallclassinstaller.md

 ### -param DeviceInfoSet [in]

-A handle to a <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> for the local computer.
+A handle to a <a href="devinst.device_information_sets">device information set</a> for the local computer.
 This set contains a device installation element which represents the device for which to perform the specified installation function.

 ### -param DeviceInfoData [in, optional]